 The big question now is what defines an a low quality e-commerce website?
 Essentially, besides the usual backlinking and on-page content issues, we believe it is all about trust, you can find Website Tutorial.

 You business should be legit, and you should make it clear on your website:

 – Don’t overuse advertising spots – that is a pretty obvious one

-- Have a phone number and a physical address clearly stated on your website.
-This will give confidence to your clients as they will know you are attached to an actual location and that you are reachable by phone in case of trouble.
+– Have a phone number and a physical address clearly stated on your website.
+This will give confidence to your clients as they will know you are attached to an actual location and that you are reachable by phone in case of trouble, you also could use a digital marketing agency to optimize your site so easy to find as well.
 If you haven’t done it yet, create a business profile on Google+, link it to Google Places and get your address verified.

 – Manage your online reputation : this one can be easily tricked and it is unlikely you will get penalized unless there are very concrete reasons to think you’re just not doing business right.
 But interacting with users who publish questions/comments/complaints about your e-commerce site will at least contribute to improve your reputation and prove that you do care about your customers – whether they’re happy or not.